SergioArnaud/RC_RL/README.md

 pip install -r requirements.txt

 # Make the c dependencies for efficientZero (optional - only needed if you want to train an efficientZero agent)
-# This might be messy, specially if your trying to run this on a mac.
+# This might be complicated, specially if your trying to run this on a mac.
 Linux is recommended.
 # Finally, note that python-dev is needed to build the c dependencies.

 cd EfficientZero/config/core/ctree
 python setup.py build_ext --inplace

 ```

+You can also use the [docker image](docker/) to run the code.

 ## Usage